Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Restaurants And Dining

 Between the Cabo and Mazatlán properties, members can access a wide range of restaurants, from buffets to specialty venues.
-All‑inclusive plans are popular with some owners, while others prefer room‑only stays so they can enjoy local spots in town. - Common Owner Complaints
+All‑inclusive plans are popular with some owners, while others prefer room‑only stays so they can enjoy local spots in town.

 High‑Pressure Sales Presentations

 Pueblo Bonito, like much of the Mexican timeshare industry, uses incentives—free breakfasts, gifts, resort credits—to draw guests into presentations.
 Many owners later describe feeling rushed or pressured, with complex offers presented as “today only,” and some conclude they were sold something different than what they thought they were buying.
+What they do not realize is that they can return another day, wee, or month and get the same deal.
+A sale is a sale.

 Expensive Upgrades

 Owners are frequently invited to “update” or “improve” their membership, framed as a way to reduce fees or gain new benefits.
 In reality, upgrades usually involve new money in, sometimes rolling prior obligations into larger contracts.
+In 2028, 50% of timeshare sales were from owner upgrades.

 Rising Fees